rakinnir/pizza-sale-analysis/README.md

 1. Download the Excel file from this repository.
 2. Open the file in Excel.
 3. Use the slicers and filters to interact with the data and explore the visualizations.
+4. Also you can check the sql cross validation code.

 ## Conclusion